-Jean Pihet has been working is working with embedded Linux for many years now, for companies like Texas Instruments, MontaVista, Motorola and Philips.
+Jean Pihet has been working is working with embedded Linux for many years now, for organizations including Linaro, Texas Instruments, MontaVista, Motorola and Philips.
 He also has his own consulting business (NewOldBits Consulting).

 Jean has extensive experience in the Linux kernel development as well as in hands-on experiments.

 He regularly participates to international technical conferences (Embedded Linux Conference, Embedded Linux Conference – Europe, FOSDEM, Linux Plumbers Summit, Kernel Summit), and has spoken there multiple times.